 However, a Plain man will not own or wear shorts, a swimsuit, t-shirts or any other revealing clothing.
 They will also not wear clothing with labels, removing them from any second hand clothing.
 Men who are committed to modest dress will sometimes wear those things but they will be selective in what they wear.

-Perhaps the question isn’t why Plain men can wear clothing that is similar to worldly men.
-Perhaps we need to ask why Plain clothing for women looks so odd compared to the world?
+Perhaps the question of why do Mennonites dress like that isn’t really why Plain men can wear clothing that is similar to worldly men.
+We need to ask why Plain clothing for women looks so odd compared to the world?

 Ok, so why do Plain women look so odd?